-With its brushless technology motor and all-metal transmission, this drill provides superior performance and is certain to outlast many others on the market.
+With its brushless technology motor and all-metal transmission, this drill provides superior performance and can outlast many others on the market.
 Brushless motors generate no friction for better performance with less heat and wear.
 Furthermore, its ergonomic and lightweight design makes it comfortable to use over extended periods.

 With its 15-position adjustable torque, plus drill and hammer drill modes, you can use this drill for just about any drilling task, while the intelligent trigger system makes it easy to control.

 Although this drill is an excellent model, remember that it does not come with batteries or a charger.
 However, this won’t be a problem if you own compatible Dewalt tools.